-I was in charge of the UX, which included interviews with students, staff, and board members, a content audit, sitemaps, flow maps, a competitive feature analysis, and high fidelity wireframes.
+I was in charge of the User Experience, which included interviews with students, staff, and board members, a content audit, sitemaps, flow maps, a competitive feature analysis, and high fidelity wireframes.

-To get a grasp of the type and amount of content Amigos housed on their website, I started with an extensive content audit, mapped out in a spreadsheet and sitemap.
+I led with an extensive content audit to get a grasp of the type and amount of content on the Amigos website.
+I mapped out my findings in a spreadsheet and sitemap.

-I uncovered expired links, content that was at best difficult to find, and highlighted confusing taxonomy and information architecture.
+With this approach, I was able to uncover expired links, surface content that was at best difficult to find, and highlight confusing taxonomy and information architecture.

 The challenges identified in the content audit confirmed the need to overhaul the information architecture.
-I made a case for heavily reducing the global navigation, allowing users to make choices gradually as they learn more about Amigos’s culture and programs.
+I made a case for significantly reducing the global navigation to allow users to make choices gradually as they learned more about Amigos’s culture and programs.

 I created customer journey maps that broke down the various paths from browsing content to program application to show how the new navigation simplified the user experience.

-These new ideas were explored in my first concept sketches and presented to the client to help them start visualizing the options for content organization.
+I explored these new ideas in my preliminary concept sketches which I presented to the client to help them visualize the options for content reorganization.

-The visual design team used my sketches to create visual mockups and test directions.
+The visual design team used my sketches to create mockups and test directions.

 Once the direction was chosen, I worked on the wireframes for desktop.
 I had to seamlessly incorporate sub-pages for local chapters — building in flexibility for individual needs — and improve the experience of the lengthy online application process.

-Using a combination of various forms of media, testimonials and practical information, I built a narrative for the Home, Program, and Project pages.
-My objective was to create a cohesive story about the Amigos experience - and at the same time design a clear path to registration.
+Using a combination of various forms of media, testimonials and practical information, my objective was to create a cohesive story about the Amigos experience — and at the same time design a clear path to registration.